 This is not a post about the business model or critique of Airbnb or the dangers and risks that can come with it.
 This is about the need to assume a crisis and having a strategy in place to handle it.

 Sh*t Happens – Prepare For The Rainy Day

-It does not take a rocket scientist to assume that when strangers are staying at other strangers homes, one bad thing may happen one time.
+It does not take a rocket scientist to assume that when strangers are staying at other strangers’ homes, one bad thing may happen one time.
 Airbnb should have assumed that this day would come.
-It doesn’t mean that it will, but you need to plan for worst and hope for the best.
+It doesn’t mean that it will, but you need to plan for the worst and hope for the best.
 Regardless of your business, you need to assume that something can happen.
 Prepare for how you would handle it.

 Handle Your Bidness

 PR 101 is that if there is a story out there, address it yourself before it runs wild.
 The most baffling aspect to me is that this incident happened in June and we are hearing about it in July.
-Why would Airbnb not have handled this themselves.
-Assuming that this type of news is going to never surface is naivety to delusional.
+Why would Airbnb not have handled this themselves?
+Assuming that this type of news is going to never surface is a naivety to delusional.

-When this happened, they should have announced it themselves along with new security measurements to assure that they are doing everything they can to ensure safety of their customers.
+When this happened, they should have announced it themselves along with new security measurements to assure that they are doing everything they can to ensure the safety of their customers.
 A heartfelt apology even if sincere should not have been released this week.
 That was four weeks too late.
 A month later and the story is no longer yours and there is no way to shape it.
 They have lost all control and now await what happens next.
 That is an unnerving seat.